emmanuelgonz/ASL-EWF/README.rst

 .. code-block:: RST

-   python3 asl_cli.py run_pipeline <image_file_directory> <image_filename> <model_directory>
+   ./asl_cli.py run_pipeline <image_file_directory>
 |
 * Here is an example to run a sample image.
 This is an example, make sure to change to your own directory.

 .. code-block:: RST

-   python3 asl_cli.py run_pipeline '/home/emmanuel/Documents/ASL-EWF/test_images/sample_region1.png' 'sample_region1' '/home/emmanuelgonzalez/ASL-EWF/model/trained_model_new.h5'
+   python3 asl_cli.py run_pipeline '/home/emmanuel/Documents/ASL-EWF/test_images/sample_region1.png'
 |

-.. note:: If using your own images, please make sure to add them to the
+.. note:: If using your own images, please make sure to add them to the /data folder.

 |
 After running ASL-CLI, the following files will be output into a sub folder inside the data directory: